 Making our railway accessible for all

-We have a Disabled People’s Protection Policy (DPPP), giving details of the services that disabled customers can expect when travelling with us, and the policies which underpin them.
+We also have a Disabled People’s Protection Policy (DPPP), which has details of all the services that older and disabled customers can expect when travelling with us, and the policies behind them.
 You can read our DPPP below:

-You are welcome to take your wheelchair or mobility scooter on our trains but due to safety reasons there are limits to the size and weight that can be carried.
+You are welcome to take your wheelchair or mobility scooter on our trains.
+However, for safety reasons, there are limits to the size and weight that can be carried.
 Generally the following will apply:

 - Wheelchairs and scooters must be no more than 120cm long and 70cm wide.
 Including the weight of the user, they must not weigh more than 300kg (previously 250kg but changed on representation from Transport for All).

-- If the wheelchair or scooter is too large or heavy, our station staff will not let you on the train.
+- If the wheelchair or scooter is too large or heavy, our station staff will be unable to let you on the train.

 - If there is a gap between the train and the platform, we will use an approved access ramp to bridge the gap.
-Our staff are trained to use the ramp and you must not use the ramp on your own.
+Our staff are trained to use the ramp and will help you onto the train.
 You must be able to steer your scooter up and down the ramp as our staff cannot do this for you.

 - The speed limit on our stations is 3 miles an hour.